LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 ## Step 1: Building the Deep Learning Model

-There are many popular articles describing how to use Keras and TensorFlow to create the model.
-And this article will apply the codes and knowledge from this [article](https://towardsdatascience.com/build-it-yourself-chatbot-api-with-keras-tensorflow-model-f6d75ce957a5)  with additional knowledge from [Keras document](https://keras.io/getting-started/sequential-model-guide/) to create a classification model.
+Many popular articles are describing how to use Keras and TensorFlow to create the model.
+And this article will apply the codes and knowledge from this [article](https://towardsdatascience.com/build-it-yourself-chatbot-api-with-keras-tensorflow-model-f6d75ce957a5)  with additional sample from [Keras document](https://keras.io/getting-started/sequential-model-guide/) to create a classification model.

 Below is a list of Python libraries that are used in the implementation.
 Keras deep learning library is used to build a classification model.
 Keras runs training on top of the TensorFlow backend.
 Lancaster stemming library from NLTK package is used to collapse distinct word forms: